 It’s impossible to get good at anything without practice.

 You can fool yourself about how often you run or go to the gym, but fight night tells no lies.
 Unless you want to suffer the pain of embarrassment, you train hard every day.

 If you can handle boxing training, you can become whatever you want.

-Between the technical training, mental concentration, toughness and physical conditioning, there is no room for laziness or non-commitment.
+Between technical training, mental concentration, toughness, and physical conditioning, there is no room for laziness or non-commitment.

 The discipline you develop in boxing can be applied to anything.

 My coach always says: “Bad things happen quickly.
 Good things tend to take a little longer.”
 All progress takes time.
 If you want things to happen quickly, you won’t last long in training.